mnadeem/doc-as-code/docs/getting-started/deploying.md

 ### Jenkinsfile ⚙️

+ If you have the following infrastructure

+* Jenkins Instance
+* Docker agent where mkdocs is installed.
+* Jenkins pipleline infrastructure

+Further do the following 👇

+* Creating a Jenkins job (if you dont have organization plugin)
+* Adding github webhook (if you dont have organization plugin)
+* Adding Credentials to Jenkins instance

- Use the following jenkinsfile 👇
+ Then Use the following jenkinsfile 👇

 ```pipeline
 pipeline {